 Some additions are more gimmicky.
 Like to play video games?
 The Xbox integration lets you stream and record video as you play.
 Need a personal assistant?
 Cortana can be pretty helpful.
 Want sports scores on demand?
 Get live updates in your Start menu.

-These gimmicks have additional implications: privacy-conscious users may find the data reporting built in to Windows 10 worrying.
+These gimmicks have additional implications: privacy conscious users may find the data reporting built in to Windows 10 worrying.
 Most of it is tied to Cortana, because she needs to talk to Bing servers in order to retrieve information like weather reports when you ask for them.
 More personal details like calendar appointments and names may also be recorded, allowing for convenience features; you might dictate an email, or get a reminder to leave early and beat traffic.

 If the idea of a computer learning your life to anticipate your needs creeps you out, you can disable most of these options.
-However, it appears that no matter how many switches you flip to “off,” there’s no way to completely stop data collection.
+However, it appears that no matter how many switches you flip to off, there’s no way to completely stop data collection.
 Technology blog Ars Technica did a thorough sweep for every possible connection to Microsoft’s servers and found that some are simply impossible to disable.
 This is a concerning change from previous versions.

 All that aside, Windows 10 is still a bit buggy.
 Some apps don’t display notifications correctly, and file search may not bring up all results.
 If you're an average user who doesn't need anything more complicated than a web browser and some Office programs, you're probably fine.
 (Expect another article when we find out if Office 2016 will be free for students.)
 If you're a power user with a suite of technical programs installed, like Adobe Creative Cloud or the various Autodesk programs, you might want to hold off.